robinhood/faust/docs/playbooks/pageviews.rst

     :local:
     :depth: 2

-In the :ref:`guide-quickstart` we went over a simple example where we read through a stream of greetings and printed them to the console.
+In the :ref:`quickstart` we went over a simple example where we read through a stream of greetings and printed them to the console.
 In this playbook we will do something more meaningful with an incoming stream.
 We will maintain real-time counts of page views from a stream of page views.